-- Street number
+- Street number,

-- Street name and suffix
+- Street name and suffix.

-- Team number
+- Team number, and

-- Photo date
+- Photo date.

-The above recommendations also apply to photos taken after a disaster.
+The previous recommendations also apply to photos taken after a disaster.
 More information regarding the use of photos in the SDE Tool can be found in the FEMA guide P-784 "Substantial Damage Estimator Best Practices."